 Sometimes, you may have to run your tests on a site with high or low traffic.
 However, always ensure your sample size, in either case, are large enough to ensure your experiment reaches a significance level.

-It’s unlikely that you will manually calculate the sample size needed for your tests since most A/B testing tools take care of that already.
+It’s unlikely that you will manually calculate the sample size needed for your tests since most A/B testing tools already do that.

 When calculating sample sizes, the important things to know are significance level, power (probability of a test finding an effect when there is one, ranges between 0-1), and the desired differences you would like to see between the conversion rates.